Nerdmaster/ruby-blame-gen/README.md

 Licensing
 ---------

+THIS IS NOW RELEASED UNDER THE BSD LICENSE.
+HOPE YOU'RE HAPPY.

-This is basically free code for personal use.
-If you use it in another project, you really need to ask yourself if you couldn't possibly find a better way to spend your time.
+In other words, this is basically free code for personal use.
+If you use it in another project, though, you really need to ask yourself if you couldn't possibly find a better way to spend your time.
 If you derive anything from this code, please let me know.
 Aside from wanting to know who would do this and why, there's also a fair chance I can find you a good shrink or something.

 Note that the random string variation magic is actually about 100 times more awesome than this app, and if you find a use for that piece, in all honestly, I'd like to be informed just because I think